aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/cross-document-editing/_index.md

 ## Add Glyph Clone and Change Color with Aspose.Page for .NET

 In this tutorial, we'll explore the incredible capabilities of Aspose.Page for .NET, focusing on adding glyph clones and effortlessly changing colors in XPS documents.
 Whether you're a seasoned developer or a beginner, our step‑by‑step guide ensures a seamless learning experience.
 Enhance the visual appeal of your documents with this powerful functionality.
-[Read More](./add-glyph-clone-and-change-color/)
+[Read more about adding glyph clone and changing color](./add-glyph-clone-and-change-color/)

 ## Add Image Filled Glyph & Foreign Image with Aspose.Page .NET

 Unleash the true potential of document processing in .NET with this tutorial.
 We'll guide you through the process of adding image‑filled glyphs and incorporating foreign images using Aspose.Page for .NET.
 Elevate your document visuals and streamline your workflow with ease.
-[Read More](./add-image-filled-glyph-and-foreign-image/)
+[Read more about image‑filled glyphs and foreign images](./add-image-filled-glyph-and-foreign-image/)

 ## Manipulate Pages with Aspose.Page for .NET

 Efficient page manipulation in .NET becomes a breeze with Aspose.Page.
 Dive into our step‑by‑step guide, exploring the ins‑and‑outs of manipulating pages in XPS documents.
 Whether you're organizing content, rearranging pages, or optimizing layout, this tutorial provides the insights you need for seamless results.
-[Read More](./manipulate-pages/)
+[Read more about page manipulation techniques](./manipulate-pages/)

-## Cross‑Document Editing Tutorials
+## Cross‑Document editing tutorials
 ### [Add Glyph Clone and Change Color with Aspose.Page for .NET](./add-glyph-clone-and-change-color/)
 ### [Add Image Filled Glyph & Foreign Image with Aspose.Page .NET](./add-image-filled-glyph-and-foreign-image/)
 ### [Manipulate Pages with Aspose.Page for .NET](./manipulate-pages/)